 - Compatibility: Ensure the video bar system is compatible with your existing devices and collaboration platforms.
 Choosing a video bar system certified for your choice of collaboration platform will improve the experience and ensure it stays up-to-date.
 Systems as the PanaCast 50 Video Bar System come with certifications for platforms like Microsoft Rooms and Zoom Rooms.

-- Usability: Consider the ease of setup, intuitive controls, and user-friendly interfaces for a hassle-free experience and to ensure your employees can get familiar with the technology.
+- Usability: Consider the ease of setup, intuitive controls, and user-friendly interfaces for a hassle-free experience for users, and ease of maintaining the device and remote management for your IT teams.
 In the Hybrid Ways of Working 2023 Global Report, you’ll find tips on how to make employees comfortable with the technology.

 - Future-proofing: As the collaboration category continues to evolve, it’s relevant to consider a video bar system that is future-ready.
 Choosing a video bar system with AI and next-level software can provide on-going updates to your device and ensure you are future-proof with the newest technology – as well as ensure you the highest level of security.